 - Visit Powell’s Books.
 It’s on every to-do list, because it’s pretty amazing

 - Catch a live show: music, comedy, off-Broadway – we have it all.
 Keep track of upcoming performances at Crystal Ballroom, Doug Fir, Revolution Hall, Arlene Schnitzer Concert Hall, Aladdin Theater, and many more.

 - Explore Oregon Museum of Science and Industry (OMSI), which includes everything from interactive stations to a planetarium

-Although most other cities wouldn’t think of Portland as a dynamic sports town, the passion runs deep in Rose City.
+Although most other cities might not think of Portland as a dynamic sports town, passion runs deep in the Rose City.
 Check out:

 How to Weather it All

 The first thing to know about Portland is that we tend to skew more casual in terms of style than many other parts of the country.
 To give a bit of context, it wouldn’t be out of place to see jeans and a plaid shirt at even the nicest restaurants in town.
 Outside of a few industries, people tend to skip on ties, suits, and heels.

 As far as weather goes, everything you’ve heard is true i.e. it rains a lot here.
 It’s not like rain in the Midwest or on the East Coast though – typically it’s a persistent, grey, soggy drizzle with some breaks and heavier downpours intermixed.
 Despite what you’ve heard, it’s not looked down upon to use an umbrella, although many people forgo serious rain gear for shorter trips.
 Honestly, our best advice is to wear some mostly waterproof, relatively flat shoes and layer sweaters and jackets that don’t absorb tons of water.
 You’d be amazed what a difference dry feet and a warm core make.